HDFGroup/h5serv/docs/Reference/Link.rst

 Format of the target depends on the class returned:

     - hard: returns a link to the object in the datasets, datatypes, or groups collection (depending on the type of target).
     - soft: a fragment identifier containing the path to the linked object
     - external: a href to the resource
+    - user: A User Defined link - these are generated via User Defined link extensions to the HDF5 library.
+Creation of User Defined Links or not supported by the REST api currently.

  Currently "user" links do not return a target.